-3.7-8 Roadway Drainage
+3.7-9 Roadway Drainage

 Stormwater collected within the roadway must be effectively routed to drainage facilities, such that flow accumulations and pooling are minimized, or otherwise efficiently dissipated.
 Minimum roadway profile grades are shown in Table 6.
 Standard Plan W-101 provides a chart for selecting a roadway crown section based on roadway width and curb height differential.
 Refer to the City's Standard Plans for cross-section and staking data.
-For vertical curves, the designer's attention is called to the limiting K-value factors shown in Table 2.
+For vertical curves, the designer's attention is called to the limiting K-value factors shown in the Table 2 footnotes.